the-cyber-boardroom/cbr-content/README.md

 ---
-title: CBR XYZ
+title: CBR Content
 ---

-# cbr-xyz
+# cbr-content
-Repo for XYZ (replace with name of project).

-This is the template for the other projects and builds up the main CI/CD pipeline
+Repo to hold to content (multilingual) files for The Cyber Boardroom

 ## Repo details